nu-jliu/allen-vla/README.md

 The data collection interface will:
 1. Connect to both leader and follower arms
-2. Create a LeRobot dataset with unique UUID
+2. Create a LeRobot dataset with unique UUID and timestamp
+3. Start a telnet server for remote control (connect via `telnet localhost 1234`)
+4. Run a separate image capture thread for continuous camera streaming
+5. Commands via telnet:
-3. Press `ENTER` to start/stop recording episodes
+   - `s` - Start/stop recording episodes
+   - `a` - Abort current episode (discard frames)
+   - `q` - Quit and save dataset
-4. Capture observations and actions at 30 Hz during recording
+6. Capture observations and actions at the specified Hz (default: 30) during recording
-5. Save episodes to the dataset
+7. Save episodes to the dataset with video encoding
-6. Press `Ctrl+C` to finalize and upload the dataset to Hugging Face Hub
+8. Press `Ctrl+C` to finalize and optionally upload the dataset to Hugging Face Hub (with `--push` flag)

 ### ACT Policy